flenex-io/CrowdFunding/README.md

 Welcome to the Crowdfunding Dapp, a decentralized application that allows users to contribute funds to a crowdfunding campaign.
 This Dapp provides transparency by displaying the names, timestamps, and wallet addresses of contributors on the website.

+You can access the live site of the Crowdfunding Dapp here[https://flx-crowdfunding-dapp.netlify.app/]

 ## Getting Started

 Follow these steps to get the CrowdFunding Dapp up and running on your local machine: